 Celebrating Earth Week: It’s Elemental by Deanna Fry

-A collection of ideas, activities and resources for exploring and celbrating our connections to the earth during Earth Week 1998
+A collection of ideas, activities and resources for exploring and celebrating our connections to the earth during Earth Week 1998.

 Junior Solar Sprint by Aisling O’Shea

 Designing, building and racing a solar-powered car in the Junior Solar Sprint is a fun, hands-on way for middle years students to learn about renewable energy.